Severe Toothache at Night: When Should You See a Dentist?

 What pain relief is recommended for toothache in the UK?

 Over-the-counter paracetamol and ibuprofen are commonly used to manage dental pain temporarily.
 Ibuprofen may be particularly helpful as it has anti-inflammatory properties.
-Both should be taken according to the instructions on the packaging.
+Both should be taken according to the instructions on the packaging, and you should check with a pharmacist or your GP if you have any existing medical conditions or take other medications.
+Pain relief can help manage symptoms in the short term, but it is important to see a dentist to address the cause of the toothache rather than relying solely on medication.

 How can I prevent toothache from happening?